-- The apostle John wrote that a person is the antichrist if he deceives people by saying that Jesus is not the Messiah or if he denies that Jesus is both God and human. - The Bible also teaches that there is a general spirit of antichrist in the world which opposes Jesus' work. - The New Testament book of Revelation explains that there will be a man called "the antichrist" who will be revealed in the end times.
-This man will attempt to destroy God's people, but he will be defeated by lesus.
+- The Bible also teaches that there is a general spirit of antichrist in the world which opposes Jesus' work. - The New Testament book of Revelation explains that there will be a man called "the antichrist" who will be revealed in the end times.
+This man will attempt to destroy God's people, but he will be defeated by Jesus.